-Sir Elton forced to postpone last Auckland shows - concerts rescheduled for next year
+Sir Elton John cancels remaining Auckland concerts because of pneumonia, rescheduled for January 2021

-An "incredibly disappointed" Sir Elton John last night postponed his two remaining New Zealand shows on doctors' orders.
+An "incredibly disappointed" and ill Sir Elton John last night postponed his two remaining New Zealand shows on doctors' orders, delaying them until January next year.

 But Air New Zealand is set to ease some of the disappointment for out-of-town fans; with the airline announcing fare flexibility as a result.